ivanovUA/ivanovua.github.io/cv.md

 **Achievements:**
   * Fully automated systems
   * Bot for Telegram that notify for alerts
-  * Fully configured firewall with failover
+  * Have fully configured firewall with failover
-  * Setuped backups
+  * Have configured backups
-  * Setuping crypto-volumes
+  * Have configured crypto-volumes

 ### Mar 2015 — May 2016.
 Senior linux engineer.
 NASOA
 Business school

 **Achievements:**
   * Manager work
-  * Planing projects
+  * Have planned projects
-  * Planing shifts
+  * Have planned shifts
-  * Testing new software
+  * Have tested new software

 ### Feb 2015 — May 2015.
 Linux engineer.
 NASOA
 Business school